pqnelson/pqnelson.github.com/wiki/note-taking/growing-a-garden.md

 Another approach to taking notes, which helps with marshalling resources for further reference or future study, is to grow a digital garden.
 I've noticed Emacs's org-mode is quite good at organizing such notes.
+(See, e.g., [my org-notes](/org-notes/index.html) for how I've experimented with org-mode.)

 This approach dates back to 1998, Mark Bernstein introduced the notion of a ["hypertext garden"](http://www.eastgate.com/garden/Enter.html).